 Alas, it was maybe a year or two later that Stacey had to start using supplemental oxygen tanks again.
 Her transplanted lungs—which the doctors had already told her she’d be lucky if they lasted more than five years—were declining.
 In her final years, the fingertip oximeter she used were reading at levels as if she was living on top of Mount Everest, where the air is only a third as thin as at sea level.
 She was going to need another lung transplant, she knew, if she was going to survive for many years longer.

 So she did the best she could to keep her fitness and weight up enough so that she’d qualify to receive a second transplant.
 Donor organs, including lungs, are in short supply, so the candidates most likely to survive are given priority on the donation list.
 It would have helped if there were more donors.
 This is why I urge people to register to become an organ donor, so their organs are not “wasted” when they pass away and they can give others the gift of life.

 Meanwhile, Stacey hung in there for as long as she could, and I’m glad I could visit with her through her final years, particularly during the holidays.

 She continued to challenge me through those years.
 Every time I went to visit her, for example, she’d make me do pull-ups.
-“You could set the record for number of pull-ups in my apartment,” she said, “at least until [Stacey’s protege, national speed-climbing champion and American Ninja Warrior] Josh does some.”
+“You could set the record for number of pull-ups in my apartment,” she said, “at least until Josh does some.”
+Josh was Stacey’s protege, national speed-climbing champion and American Ninja Warrior.

 Sadly, Stacey never did make it to a second transplant despite waiting two-and-a-half years.
 In early September 2018, I was notified by her closest friends that her health had taken a turn for the worse, that she was off the waiting list for good, and that she was unlikely to hang on longer than “weeks.”
 She was being treated with Opioids to help control pain at the Stanford Medical Center and being readied to be moved to hospice.